determined-ai/determined/docs/model-dev-guide/api-guides/apis-howto/api-core-ug.rst

  Step 3: Checkpointing
 ***********************

-Checkpointing periodically during training and reporting the checkpoints to the master gives us the ability to stop and restart training.
+Checkpointing periodically during training and reporting the :ref:`checkpoints <checkpoints>` to the master gives us the ability to stop and restart training.
 In this section, we’ll modify our script for the purpose of checkpointing.

 In this step, we’ll run our experiment using the ``model_def_checkpoints.py`` script and its accompanying ``checkpoints.yaml`` experiment configuration file.